Sumba people

-The Sumba (or Sumbese) people are an ethnic group inhabiting Sumba Island in Indonesia, which is divided by four regencies, namely the Southwest Sumba Regency, West Sumba Regency, East Sumba Regency, and the East Sumba Regency.
+The Sumba (or Sumbese) people are an Austronesian ethnic group inhabiting Sumba Island in Indonesia, which is divided by four regencies, namely the Southwest Sumba Regency, West Sumba Regency, Central Sumba Regency, and the East Sumba Regency.
 They refer to themselves as Tau Humba.
 The Sumbese have been able to retain much of their culture despite foreign influences that arrived long ago on the Lesser Sunda Islands.

 Origin

 Mythology

-There are genealogical bonds between the Sumbese and those of the Sawu Island.
+There are genealogical bonds between the Sumba and those of the Sawu Island.
 According to a myth of origin, they come from two ancestors, Hawu Meha and Humba Meha.
 Hawu Meha gave birth to the Sawunese who initially lived in Sumba Island but later migrated to the small Sawu Island.
 The offspring of Humba Meha remained in Sumba.

 History

 The exact time Sumba Island began to populate is not known.
 There were theories that Sumba Island's most ancient inhabitants of the Australoids later assimilated with the Austronesian people.
 Proof of this was the appearance of the natives Sumba, which had some Australoid features.
 However, genetic studies have shown that Sumba people are a little different from other Austronesian people and the Australoid features could have been taken by their ancestors on the way to the island.

 According to the Marapu mythology, the first people came down through the stairs from the sky to the north of the island.
 Geneticists claim that the ancestors of the Sumba people really did originally inhabit the northern coast, and only then followed by the rest of the Sumba Island.
 Since the end of Neolithic period, settlers have created megalithic structures.
 Moreover, this tradition continued until the 20th century.

 In the Middle Ages, Sumba were active in trading valuable species of wood and fragrant resin.
 Due to the merchants from Arabia to the island, new breed of horses were introduced.
 The dry climate of the local Tropical savanna climate contributed to the expansion of horse breeding.
 It is assumed that Sumba people were dependent on the Javanese kingdom of Majapahit, then from other kingdom relations in Sumbawa and Sulawesi.
 In fact, the power was divided among the local leaders, with their never-ending struggle for power.
 This has resulted in the development of slavery.

 In 1866, Sumba was attached to the colonial possessions of the Dutch East India Company.
 East of the island was greatly influenced by the colonial administration, while the west side maintained an archaic lifestyle.
 After an uprising in 1901, the Dutch had a number of reforms aimed at modernizing the economy and the establishment of a single administration.

 In 1949, Sumba became part of independent Indonesia.